Spectral Form Factor of Gapped Random Matrix Systems: General Aspects of the Spectral Form Factor

 where we simply expanded the form factor into partition functions associated with the random eigenvalues $Z_{R}(\beta)$ and the non-random eigenvalues $Z_{NR}(\beta)$.
 Note that in the definition of $Z_{NR}(\beta)$ we have $E_n^{(I)}=E_n$ for $n=N+1,N+2,..,N+\Gamma$ and all $I\in\mathbb{N}$.
 Due to this, the ensemble average acts trivially over any factors of $Z_{NR}$.
 This leaves us with the following expression for the form factor in the presence of non-random sub-sectors:

 Using similar methods we can also compute the averaged disconnected part of the form factor as follows:

 From these results the connected form factor is given as:

 We see that terms explicitly involving the non-random sectors completely cancel.
 This is a key result that demonstrates that the connected part of the form factor is solely determined by the random sector and will obey similar properties of the connected form factor reviewed in the previous subsection.
+In the context of the gravitational path integral for systems where there are non-random BPS states (e.g. $\mathcal{N}=2$ JT supergravity), this implies that the famous ``wormhole/double trumpet'' configuration which connects two boundaries is insensitive to the presence of the BPS states - it only ``knows'' about the random non-BPS sector of microstates.
+This is not just true for 2-boundary wormholes but also for any $N>2$ boundary wormhole configurations (which is completely connected), demonstrated explicitly in Appendix \ref{NboudaryWHProof}.

 Now consider the special case of interest to us, namely that the non-random sector has exactly $\Gamma$ number of degenerate states with energy $E=0$.
 In this case, we have~$Z_{NR}(\beta)=\Gamma$.
 Substituting this into our expressions allows us to construct Table \ref{FFValuesWithDegens}, which lists the values for spectral form factor(s) at time $t=0$ and $t\to\infty$.